PakshP/PhantomToggle/README.md

 # PhantomToggle

 PhantomToggle is a simple Minecraft Spigot plugin that allows players to toggle the spawning of phantoms for themselves.
 This plugin is perfect for servers where players want to avoid phantoms without using beds.
+Text currently is set to VanillaFrogs.
+Join at `vanillafrogs.com` or `play.vanillafrogs.com`!

 ## Features